dmitrizagidulin/computingjoy.com/2016-09-26-linked-data.md

 A little better -- we can now refer to a property from a parsed row by name (say, `user.name`) instead of by index (`user[1]`).

 Now, imagine if we could give each of those users a *globally unique* `id`.
-Maybe each of them have their own domain name.
+Maybe each of them has their own domain name.
 Or failing that, an account on some service provider.
 Then we would have:

 ```json
 [